SuperGandhi/Optimization-React/README.md

 1.- Memorization: It reduces the computation time, as long as we have already executed said function once.
 Ejm:

+// Simulation of the work carried out by memo
     const memo = (fn) => {
 	const memory = {}